John T. Reed’s Real Estate Investor’s Monthly newsletter

 Sometimes I think of a better way to invest just by thinking about the subject because of my 48 years of experience and study and formal education.
 Sometimes seeing a story in the media triggers a new insight.
 Other times I read a book that turns on the light bulb.
 Often, these days, I get such “better ways to do real estate” ideas from non-real estate books.

 I also get communications from investors who tell me about interesting things they are doing.
 My newsletter has had hundreds of actual case histories over the years, mostly from such calls.
 And I occasionally see media stories about interesting real estate investment deals that I reanalyze to provide a more realistic and complete explanation of what happened and why.

 Real Estate Investor’s Monthly is an 8-page, monthly newsletter aimed at a nationwide audience of individual real estate investors.
-Subscription price is $125 for 12 issues or one year’s worth.
+Subscription price is $114.58 for the remaining 11 issues.

 Been getting your newsletters & all books for 25 years or more.
 Done 8 1031’s [tax-free exchanges] and you have saved me lots of money with sound information.
 Thanks, Warren Walsh, Palos Park, IL

 Please read the list of article titles in the chronological list below to see what the newsletter has covered recently.